 And there she was, drifting off to sleep on the eve of her fourth birthday.
-There was pink in her hair and I wondered what it was since we’d just washed our hair together tonight in the tub, then I remembered she’d got paint in it a week before and apparently I hadn’t got all of it out in the bath that night.
+There was pink in her hair and I wondered what it was since we’d just washed our hair together tonight in the tub.
+Then I remembered she’d got paint in it a week before and apparently I hadn’t got all of it out in the bath that night.
+I thought about how much I loved noticing those little details of her childhood.

 She was the baby we never expected and the one we never knew we needed.